Solva Community Council - Cyngor Cymuned Solfach

 Solva Football Club

-The football club building and land is owned to Solva Community Council and can be hired for events.
+The football club building and land is owned to Solva Community Council, has recently had a makeover and can be hired for events.

 Your Account – from Pembrokeshire County Council